 The best airport for Cortina d’Ampezzo is Treviso, which is served by flights from Stansted airport.
 The resort is popular with families due to the wealth of shopping and restaurants available, and is a great way to enjoy the Italian lifestyle whilst on your skiing adventure.

-Regardless of whether you’re an experienced skier or if it’s your first time going to a ski trip, we have provided our 10 best ski resorts around the world!
-So, will you be staying local and visiting Verbier in Switzerland or do you fancy flying further like Alta, Utah, United States?
+Regardless of whether you’re an experienced skier or if it’s your first time going to a ski trip, we have provided our 10 best ski resorts in Europe!
+So, where will you be going?
 Let us know!